Fitting Styles: CIC

 If you've been putting off getting help with your hearing because you're concerned about visibility, or if you've been frustrated by in-the-ear hearing aids that couldn't keep up with your lifestyle, the Zeal 1 changes the equation entirely.

 The Zeal 1 is ideal if you're hesitant about hearing aids due to visibility concerns but don't want to sacrifice modern features.
 It's also worth considering if you live an active, connected lifestyle and need seamless smartphone integration, or if you've worn Behind-the-Ear aids but prefer something more discreet.
-If you simply want the most advanced In-the-Ear technology available, the Zeal 1 delivers premium performance in a nearly invisible package.

 The Zeal 1 uses Oticon's BrainHearing philosophy, which focuses on supporting how your brain naturally processes sound rather than just making things louder.